 FOSSIL FUEL.
 Coal, kerosene, oil, fuel gases, or other petroleum or hydrocarbon product that emits carbon monoxide as a by-product of combustion.

 GRAY WATER.
-Waste discharged from lavatories, bathtubs, showers, clothes washers and laundry trays.

-GRAY WATER.
 As defined by Sections 381.0065(2)(b) and (d) Florida Statutes, “Graywater” means that part of domestic sewage that is not blackwater, including waste from the bath, lavatory, laundry, and sink, except kitchen sink waste.
 “Blackwater” means that part of domestic sewage carried off by toilets, urinals, and kitchen drains.